phaedon/smile-explorer/README.md

 ### Why?

 While reviewing techniques for building binomial trees to price options and other derivatives, with extensions for time-dependent vol and skew/smile surfaces, I came across Andrej Karpathy's [Yes you should understand backprop](https://karpathy.medium.com/yes-you-should-understand-backprop-e2f06eab496b) and was inspired to do something similar for tree-based pricing methods.

+Or, according to the quote attributed to Richard Feynman: "What I cannot create, I do not understand."

 ### Sources & attributions